 - Tax deduction for commercial use of intellectual property, an extension of Wage Credit Scheme

-The increase in taxes is certainly expected to create some buzz.
-However, the delayed taxes will give enough room for Singaporeans to digest them and come up with plans to cope with the new increases.
-According to Mr Heng, the timing of the raised GST will depend on the state of the economy, how much expenditures grow and how buoyant existing taxes are, and he cautioned that the government would need to do so earlier rather than later.
+The increase in taxes will certainly create some buzz with Singapore’s 2018 Budget being here.
+However, these will give enough room for Singaporeans to digest them and come up with plans to cope with the new increases.
+According to Mr. Heng, the timing of the raised GST will depend on:

-Mr Heng says the decision to raise the GST tax was a difficult one, but it is the most appropriate option to help Singapore raise revenues at this stage.
-He also says that the government has thoroughly explored all the possible tax and non-tax alternatives to increase in GST rate, as increasing corporate tax when other countries are reducing it could be seen as sending a negative message to business owners and spur unpredictable consequences.
+Mr. Heng says the decision to raise the GST tax was a difficult one, but it is the most appropriate option to help Singapore raise revenues at this stage.
+He also says that the government has thoroughly explored all the possible tax and non-tax alternatives to increase in GST rate.
+It could work an increasing corporate tax when other countries are reducing such levies.
+However, this could send a negative message to business owners and spur unpredictable consequences.